kstenerud/specifications/README.md

 #### Features

+ * Encodes a date into as few as 3 bytes.
- * Encodes a complete date & time into as few as 32 bits.
+ * Encodes a time into as few as 4 bytes.
+ * Encodes a timestamp into as few as 5 bytes.
+ * Supports unlimited positive and negative year values.
+ * Supports time units down to the nanosecond.
+ * Supports leap years and leap seconds.
  * Maintenance-free (no leap second tables to update).
- * Easily converts to human readable fields.
+ * Efficient conversion to/from human readable fields (no multiplication or division).
- * Supports all years in both directions, in perpetuity.
- * Supports time units to the nanosecond.
- * Supports leap years and leap seconds.
- * Dates are in UTC by default.
+ * Time zones are location-based.

 ---------------------------------------------------------------------